Mykal Kilgore

 Mykal Kilgore is an American singer and songwriter.
 His debut album, A Man Born Black, was released on September 6, 2019.

 Personal life

 Mykal Kilgore was born and raised in Orlando, Florida.
 He attended Florida State University.

+While in high school in Orlando, Kilgore sang in a barbershop quartet known as 4 The Love, which eventually became the modern a cappella group VoicePlay.
+Kilgore has returned to sing with the group in the music videos "Stand By Me" and "Be Prepared".